ultraUltei/ArduinoMiniShell/README.md

 ### Open the Serial Monitor
 Call `shellInit()` in your `setup()` function.
+Use can also call the `setPrompt()` function to change the prompt as you like.

 ### Start the Arduino Shell
 Call `shellTask()` in your `loop()` function to allow the shell to capture your inputs.